 Be sure that your child brushes his teeth at least twice a day with fluoride toothpaste.
 Flossing daily is also important, because flossing can reach spots between the teeth that brushing can’t.
-Check with Dr. Buzz or Dr. Barnes about a fluoride supplement, which helps tooth enamel become harder and more resistant to decay.
+Check with Dr. Buzz about a fluoride supplement, which helps tooth enamel become harder and more resistant to decay.
 Avoid sugary foods and drinks, limit snacking, and maintain a healthy diet.
 And finally, make regular appointments so that we can check the health of your child’s teeth and provide professional cleanings.

 Does my child need dental sealants?

 Sealants cover the pits and fissures in teeth that are difficult to brush and therefore susceptible to decay.
 We recommend sealants as a safe, simple way to help your child avoid cavities, especially for molars, which are hardest to reach.
-Dr. Buzz & Dr. Barnes do not recommend sealants on baby teeth.
+Dr. Buzz do not recommend sealants on baby teeth.

 My child plays sports.
 How can I protect his teeth?

 Even children’s sports involve contact, and we recommend mouthguards for children active in sports.